 Some newcomers start out in an appliance company warehouse, fixing and refurbishing old units.
 Once they prove their skills, they can hit the road and start doing service calls independently.

 Appliance repair is one of the shortest trade programs out there.
-There are courses as short as 24 weeks.
+Herzing's Appliance Service Technician program is just 24 weeks.

 Students learn the safe use of hand and power tools, and earn safety certifications like WHMIS, Working from Heights, Lockout/Tagout, and Confined Spaces Hazard Awareness.